prasunjha8/Inverted-Pendulum-on-a-4-wheel-Cart-/README.md

 # Inverted-Pendulum-on-a-4-wheel-Cart-

-# Inverted Pendulum on a 4-Wheel Cart (Self-Balancing Robot)
+# Inverted Pendulum on a 4-Wheel Cart (Self-Balancing )

 Welcome to the GitHub repository of my self-balancing robot project!
 This robot uses a 4-wheel cart to balance an inverted pendulum (vertical rod) in real-time using sensor feedback and PID control, implemented on an ESP8266 microcontroller.